-See DOSAGE AND ADMINISTRATION, Recommended Dosage and Dosage Adjustment, Pediatrics, Pediatric Uveitis.
+See 4.2 Recommended Dosage and Dosage Adjustment, Pediatrics, Pediatric Uveitis.

-Safety and effectiveness in pediatric patients with uveitis less than 2 years of age have not been established.
-Very limited data are available for pediatric patients with uveitis between 2 and < 3 years of age.
+Safety and effectiveness in pediatric patients with uveitis <2 years of age have not been established.
+Very limited data are available for pediatric patients with uveitis between 2 and <3 years of age.